 How come these truly extraordinary applicants couldn’t get in?

-We asked Sandy Kreisberg, founder of HBSGuru.com who more typically does our MBA handicapping column, to take a look at the backgrounds and stories of these candidates and tell them why they failed to get into Harvard or Stanford.
+We asked Sandy Kreisberg, founder of HBSGuru.com who more typically does our MBA handicapping column, to take a look at the backgrounds and stories of these candidates and tell them why they were turned down by Harvard or Stanford.
 Both business schools released their round two decisions last week for mostly interviewed applicants and many got disappointing news.

 Of course it’s not very easy to get into either Harvard or Stanford.
 The average GMAT score for latest class enrolled at HBS is 727, while the average at Stanford is 732.
 The undergraduate grade point averages are in nose bleed territory as well: 3.73 at Stanford and 3.67 at Harvard.
 Less than 7% of Stanford applicants and less than 12% of HBS applicants are accepted each year.